catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/sdks.rst

 ################################

-A rich set of software development kits (SDKs) are available for OpenStack, providing language bindings and tools that make it easy for you to use the Catalyst Cloud.
+A rich set of software development kits (SDKs) are available for OpenStack, providing language bindings and tools that make it easy for you to use Catalyst Cloud.

-The official OpenStack clients are the native Python bindings for the OpenStack APIs and the recommended SDK for the Catalyst Cloud: https://wiki.openstack.org/wiki/OpenStackClients
+The official OpenStack clients are the native Python bindings for the OpenStack APIs and the recommended SDK for Catalyst Cloud: https://wiki.openstack.org/wiki/OpenStackClients

 OpenStack has a very rich ecosystem.
 Often multiple SDK options exist for a